ChiScraper/ChiScraper/helpFiles/searchConfig.md

 The configuration file is a JSON file that contains several key-value pairs.
 Each key represents a specific search criterion or setting, and the values define the parameters for that criterion.
 Here is a breakdown of the keys you can include in your configuration file:

+Items within square brackets are combined with an AND operation, and between square brackets are OR operations.

 # 2. Required Keys
 ## 2.1 config_tag:
 **Type**: String